 (a) Although a partnership may treat guaranteed payments to a partner for services or for use of capital as if they were paid to a person who is not a partner, that treatment is only for purposes of determining the partnership's gross income and deductible business expenses.
 For other tax purposes, guaranteed payments are treated as a partner's distributive share of ordinary income.

 (b) Deductions from adjusted gross income do not include a partner's salary, interest on a partner's capital account, partner relocation and mortgage interest differential payments, or payments to a retired partner regardless of whether they were determined without regard to current profits.
 The payments listed in this Paragraph shall be treated as part of the partnership income.

-(c) A nonresident individual partner is not required to file a North Carolina individual income tax return when the only income from North Carolina sources is the nonresident's share of income from a partnership doing business in North Carolina, and the manager of the partnership has reported the income of the nonresident partners and paid the tax due.
+(c) A nonresident individual partner is not required to file a North Carolina individual income tax return when the only income from North Carolina sources is the nonresident's share of income from a partnership doing business in North Carolina, and the manager of the partnership has reported the income of the nonresident partner, including any guaranteed payments made to the partner, and paid the tax due.
 A nonresident individual partner may file an individual income tax return and claim credit for the tax paid by the manager of the partnership if the partner submits with the individual income tax return the Schedule NC K-1 or other document from the partnership verifying that the partnership paid tax on behalf of the partner.

 History Note: Authority G.S.
 105‑153.4 (d); 105-153.5(b); 105‑154; 105‑262;

 Amended Eff.
 May 1, 1994; June 1, 1993; February 3, 1992; October 1, 1991;

 Readopted Eff.
 May 1, 2016;